vyedin/vyedin.github.io/pages/devtools.md

 Xamarin became part of Microsoft's developer division in 2016, making it possible for millions of developers around the world to use Xamarin for free as part of Microsoft's Visual Studio.

-Below are some of the projects I'm most proud of during my time at Xamarin/Microsoft.
+Below are some of the projects I'm most proud of during my time at Xamarin and Microsoft.

 <br/>